How to use SMS Marketing to grow your sales

-In this article, we will learn how to use SMS marketing to grow your sales.
+In his article you will learn how to use SMS marketing to grow your sales.

-Text message marketing is an excellent option for small businesses looking to attract and retain customers.
-With this strategy you can create a direct line between your brand and the consumer.
+Text message marketing is an excellent option for small businesses to attract and retain customers.
+You can create a direct line between your brand and the consumer with this strategy.

 Did you know that 15.2 million text messages are sent every minute worldwide?

 Today, almost everyone has access to a mobile phone.
-People pick up their phone on average 55 times a day.
-Americans are leading these statistics checking their phones 96 times a day.
+People pick up their phones on average 55 times a day.
+Americans are leading these statistics by checking their phones 96 times a day.

-People is conditioned naturally to respond to notifications and alerts, and with text messages you don’t have to wait until they are in front of a PC to take action.
+People are conditioned naturally to respond to notifications and alerts, and with text messages, you don’t have to wait until they are in front of a PC to take action.

 Text messages are short and easy to consume, with short sentences and immediate delivery.